-Does Garlic Really Work?
+Does Garlic Work?

 Does Garlic Really Work?You may have heard claims that garlic works wonders for a variety of different medical problems.
 But are these claims really true?
 If garlic really does work, does it matter how you take it (raw, cooked, or in supplements)?
 This article will address some of the questions you may have about the effectiveness of garlic for various uses.

 Does Garlic Work for Heart Health?Some studies have suggested that garlic may work to slow down the progression of atherosclerosis (hardening of the arteries).
 Garlic may also slightly decrease blood pressure.
 However, it may not be effective at treating high cholesterol.
 Although initial research showed that garlic could lower cholesterol, more in-depth studies have generally shown no benefit for this particular use, regardless of how the garlic was taken.
 Even though you may still see information stating that garlic is effective at lowering high cholesterol, in reality, garlic probably won't help much.